Many people who work with stained

 discussed.
 While I used to submit photos (such as the ones shown below)

-encouraging the clients to trust me to select the glasses myself.
-While
+glasses.
+I also encourage clients to trust me to select at least

 this is not a requirement of commissioning me, it does help me to